I never thought it was a skill. I thought everybody saw this stuff.

 I’ll take it from there.

-Pen and paper or already on Salesforce — it genuinely doesn’t matter.
-I’ve started from worse.
-Tell me what’s broken, what’s slow, or what you’re tired of doing by hand — and I’ll tell you what’s possible.
-No fluff.
-No 40-page strategy doc.
-Just a real conversation.
+Pen and paper or already on Salesforce — it doesn’t matter.
+Tell me what’s broken, what’s slow, or what you’re tired of doing by hand.
+I’ll tell you what’s possible.